 For more than 20 years, our award-winning attorneys have tirelessly advocated for the rights and interests of people in your position.
-In fact, we have made it our firm’s exclusive focus.
-That dedication has led to our 99% success rate and the more than $175 million that we’ve recovered on behalf of our clients in Miami, across the United States, and around the world.
+We have made it our firm’s exclusive focus.
+That dedication has led to our 99% success rate and the more than $200 million that we’ve recovered on behalf of our clients in Miami, across the United States, and around the world.

 Our attorneys have the resources and experience to take on the biggest firms on Wall Street.
 We also have the compassion to understand the financial challenges you may be facing after a fraud-related investment loss.
 That’s why we offer free consultations and work on a contingency-fee basis.
 It won’t cost you anything upfront to engage our services.
 If we take your investor fraud case, we will only collect a previously agreed-upon fee once we’ve secured compensation on your behalf.
 Contact us today to speak with a trusted Miami investment fraud attorney.

 What Is Securities Fraud?

 Securities fraud involves intentional misconduct or reckless conduct that induces an investor to purchase, sell, or hold securities or other investments.
 This is usually accomplished by providing the investor with false, misleading, or inaccurate information or representations about the securities or investment in question or by withholding information material to the investor’s decision-making.

 Securities fraud may be committed by companies and other issuers of securities, or by other parties who transact in securities, such as broker-dealers, investment funds, financial advisors, and other financial institutions.